johnwu93/memory-game/README.md

 ## Usages

-With these installed modules, you will need to all the bundled all the javascript files into one file with the following command on the terminal:
+With these installed modules, you will need to all the bundled all the javascript and css files into one file with the following command on the terminal:

 ```
-npm run-script build
+npm run-script build:dev
 ```

-The project can be viewed by first running it on a local server with the following command;
+The project can be viewed by running it on a local server with the following command;

 ```
-npm run-script watch
+npm run-script start
 ```

 The website should pop up automatically.
 If it doesn't, look at the terminal window that called the previous task.